COVID-19’s roller coaster for Ride Napa Valley’s Rebecca Kotch

 For Napa Valley 1839 FC, officials are looking at a late summer/fall tournament.
 “We would start in July, so we have three more months of figuring out how to get to the other side of this virus.
 Hopefully, July is not too optimistic, but it still could be too soon.
 No one knows,” Kotch said.

-Once the statewide shelter-in-place restrictions are lifted, currently set for May 1, Napa County is expected to allow events to happen.
-But, the situation for events is fluid.
+Once the county's shelter-in-place restrictions are lifted, currently set for April 30 at midnight, events may be allowed to happen, although the state's shelter-in-place order has no end date.
+Obviously, the situation is fluid.
 If the county allows events of more than 50 people, it’s unknown what the maximum number of people is going to be.
 Also, the county’s Public Health officials could decide they don’t want large groups of people gathering together for the next 12-18 months.

 “Granted, when you are cycling, you are outside, but you still have to keep your distance from people.
 I do think the whole landscape of events, whether they are cycling or non-cycling is going to change drastically,” Kotch predicted.